ionurchin/one-spe/trypsin-digestion.md

 *The final reaction volume (after adding Trypsin) is 50ul.
 Adjust the volumes of other components as necessary for other reaction volumes.*
 1. Add 20ul of Digest Buffer.
 2. Add 10ul of sample.
 3. Add 5ul of Reduction Buffer.
+Vortex to mix.
 4. Incubate at 70C for 10min then cool to RT.
 5. Add 5ul of Alkylation Buffer.
+Vortex to mix.
 6. Incubate at 70C for 10min then cool to RT.
 7. Add 5ul of Reduction Buffer.
+Vortex to mix.
 8. Incubate at RT for a few minutes to allow the DTT to react with residual CAA.

 #### Trypsin digestion: